GREENLOOP v2.4.0 / verification layer / MIT

 It works pasted into a chat box.

-User · chatgpt.com
+User / chatgpt.com

 Refused to copy pixels.
 Reconstructed the upper layers first, the constraints that caused the reference to emerge, and returned the chain as the deliverable:

-artifact → structure → rules → constraints → intent
+artifact -> structure -> rules -> constraints -> intent

-├ tokens.json scales inferred, not pixels copied
+|-- tokens.json scales inferred, not pixels copied

-├ component-spec.md shared rules = evidence of a system
+|-- component-spec.md shared rules as evidence of a system

-Agent · the Vision Lock
+Agent / Vision Lock

-“No component may be implemented until the visual, motion, interaction, and emotional systems it expresses are explicitly described.”
-That is GREENLOOP's no execution from ORBITING, wearing design clothes.
-The constitution it wrote is the spec you carry to whichever agent builds it.
+"No component may be implemented until the visual, motion, interaction, and emotional systems it expresses are explicitly described."

 Get the files